Contents

 If you are lucky, spaces for the Dome will be available within a couple of days, but if you are planning only two or three days in Florence during high season (spring and summer), we highly recommend you book your place online before coming.

-Admittedly, it’s a bit confusing.
 We have seen many tourists with the wrong tickets and the wrong bookings coming to the entrance of the Dome and being sent away.
-This is why if you don’t feel confident and you absolutely don’t want to miss the Dome (which you don’t, we can bet on it), book a tour that will sort out everything for you and will make you skip the line.
+This is why if you don’t feel confident and you absolutely don’t want to miss the Dome (which you don’t, we can bet on it), we suggest booking a tour that will sort out everything for you and will make you skip the line.
 The city is packed with artwork and tourists that is why pre-organized tours are way less time consuming and more interesting.

 Walks of Italy provides excellent and informative tours in Florence and many other cities in Italy.
 Use their services and get the most out of your trip.
 With their VIP David & Duomo Tour, you will skip the line and have exclusive access to the dome terrace.